The ACR and EULAR are reviewing proposals for new collaborative projects in the following areas:

 Proposals that fall into one of these categories will be favored:

-Deadline for the submission of a Declaration of Interest, project outline (maximum three pages), and disclosure / NIH biographical sketch information, including the following:
+Deadline to submit a Declaration of Interest, project outline (maximum three pages), and disclosure / NIH biographical sketch information, including the following:

 Receipt of Declarations of Interest, project outlines and disclosure / NIH biographical sketch information will be acknowledged by reply email.
-By May 26, 2020, the ACR and EULAR will review the submitted Declarations of Interest and send formal invitations to investigators from whom full proposals are desired.
+By late June 2022, the ACR and EULAR will review the submitted Declarations of Interest and send formal invitations to investigators from whom full proposals are desired.

 Full proposals are due.

 ACR and EULAR committees and leadership will review project proposal(s) and vote on whether to fund project(s).
-Applicants will be notified whether a project has been approved for funding by March 31, 2021.
+Applicants will be notified whether a project has been approved for funding in late April 2023.

 Funding for projects becomes available; work begins.